penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 This command will install the front-end packages along with the required dependencies for Nginx.

+As of SUSE 16, PHP-FPM is not allowed by SELinux to map exec memory.
+We need to tell SELinux to allow this:

+!!! info "Allow PHP-FPM to map exec memory on SUSE"

+    ```bash
+    setsebool -P httpd_execmem 1
+    ```
+Also on SUSE, PHP-FPM is by default not allowed by SystemD to write to the `/etc/zabbix/web` directory.
+We need to create a drop-in file to allow this:

+!!! info "Allow PHP-FPM to write to /etc/zabbix/web on SUSE"

+    ```bash
+    mkdir -p /etc/systemd/system/php-fpm.service.d/
+    vi /etc/systemd/system/php-fpm.service.d/zabbix-web.conf
+    ```

+    Add the following lines to the file:

+    ```ini
+    [Service]
+    ReadWritePaths=/etc/zabbix/web
+    ```

+    Then reload the SystemD configuration:

+    ```bash
+    systemctl daemon-reload
+    ```

 First thing we have to do is alter the Nginx configuration file so that we don't use the standard config and serve the Zabbix frontend on port 80.

-!!! info "edit nginx config for Red Hat"
+!!! info "Edit nginx config for Red Hat"

     ```bash
     vi /etc/nginx/nginx.conf
     ```

-In this configuration file look for the following block that starts with :
+In this configuration file look for the following block that starts with `server {`:

-!!! info "original config"
+!!! example "Original config"

     ```nginx
     server {
         listen 80;
         listen [::]:80;
         server_name *;
-    root /usr/share/nginx/html;

-             # Load configuration files for the default server block.
-             include /etc/nginx/default.d/*.conf;
+    ...
     ```

-Then, comment out the following server block within the configuration file:
+    ???+ tip

+        This block may be different depending on your distribution and Nginx version.

+Then, comment out the any `listen` and `server_name` directives to disable the default http server configuration.
+You can do this by adding a `#` at the beginning of each line, like in the example below:

-!!! info "config after edit"
+!!! example "Config after edit"

     ```nginx
     server {
-    # listen 80;
+        #listen 80;
-    # listen [::]:80;
+        #listen [::]:80;
-    # server_name *;
+        #server_name *;
-    # root /usr/share/nginx/html;
+    ...
     ```

-The Zabbix configuration file must now be modified to reflect the current environment.
+The Zabbix configuration file must now be modified to take over the default service on port 80 we just disabled.
 Open the following file for editing:

-!!! info "edit zabbix config for nginx"
+!!! info "Edit Zabbix config for nginx"

     ```bash
-    vi /etc/nginx/conf.d/zabbix.conf
+    sudo vi /etc/nginx/conf.d/zabbix.conf
     ```

 And alter the following lines:

-!!! info "original config"
+!!! example "Original config"

     ```nginx
     server {
-    listen 8080;
+    #       listen          8080;
-    server_name example.com;
+    #       server_name     example.com;

             root    /usr/share/zabbix;

             index   index.php;
+    ...
     ```

+Remove the `#` in front of the first 2 lines and modify them with the correct port and domain for your front-end.

+???+ tip

-Replace the first 2 lines with the correct port and domain for your front-end in case you don't have a domain you can replace `servername` with `_;` like in the example below:
+    In case you don't have a domain you can replace `servername` with `_` like in the example below:

-!!! info "config after the edit"
+!!! example "Config after the edit"

     ```nginx
-    server { # listen 8080; # server*name example.com;
+    server {
             listen          80;
-    server_name *;
+            server_name     _;

              root    /usr/share/zabbix;